tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DSauthentication/External-3DS-authentication.md

 tags: ["subtopic"]
 ---

-## Leveraging an external 3DS authentication
+## Leveraging an External 3DS Authentication
 If you have your own 3DS Authentication service, you can integrate it seamlessly with PayU, this approach is also known as **passthrough** and lets you manage the authentication process directly with your chosen Merchant Plug-in (MPI) or 3DS Server.

 {{% alert title="Notes" color="info"%}}